ekazanov/BaseApp/README.md

 # Introduction #

 The BaseApp is a simple library/framework.
+The

-The main goal of it is to provide a base functionality for the multiprocessing python application.
+The main goal of it is to provide a set of tools for python application creating.

+Probably in the future it will contain different modules.
+At the moment the multiprocessing module is nearly ready.

 # Features #